ironbar/arc25/docs/05_Solution_Summary.md

 #### Path 4.
 Frame ARC as a game and solve it with RL

 The idea is to frame ARC as a reinforcement learning problem.
 The system is given a new task and it needs to learn it as efficiently as possible.
-It is like playing a game, but instead of hitting the buttons, it has to write code to play.
+It is like playing a game, but instead of hitting the buttons, it has to write code.
 The code generates an output that is evaluated against the ground truth and returns a score.

 Finding the right program is equivalent to finding the right trajectory to solve a game.